splunk/kafka-connect-splunk/README.md

 ### Connector in an existing Kafka Connect Cluster

-1. Navigate to Splunkbase and download the latest version of [Splunk Kafka Connect](https://splunkbase.splunk.com/app/3862/).
+1. Navigate to Splunkbase and download the latest version of [Splunk Connect for Kafka](https://splunkbase.splunk.com/app/3862/).

 2. Copy downloaded file onto every host running Kafka Connect into the directory that contains your other connectors or create a folder to store them in. (ex. `/opt/connectors/splunk-kafka-connect`)